magic-wormhole/magic-wormhole/docs/api.md

 constructor function.
 However if `w.allocate_code()` is used, only one side should use it.

+Providing an invalid nameplate (which is easily caused by cut-and-paste errors that include an extra space at the beginning, or which copy the words but not the number) will raise a `KeyFormatError`, either in `w.set_code(code)` or in `h.choose_nameplate()`.

 ## Offline Codes

 In most situations, the "sending" or "initiating" side will call